yvelikova/axway-open-docs/content/en/docs/apigw_oauth/gw_oauth_resource_server.md

 ## Resource server policies and filters

 API Gateway provides a sample Resource Service policy that is exposed by the OAuth 2.0 Services listener on the path `/api/oauth/protected`.
-The Resource Service sample policy contains a **Validate Access Token** filter (see [Validate access token](/docs/apigw_oauth/oauth_resource_server_filters/oauth_validate_token)), which is responsible for validating the access token.
+The Resource Service sample policy contains a **Validate Access Token** filter, which is responsible for validating the access token.

 ![Sample Resource Service policy](/Images/OAuth/sample_resource_service_policy.png)